xinqianx/CourseProject/README.md

 8. http://127.0.0.1:5000/user router to create new user, http://127.0.0.1:5000 root router to use the appp

 ## Front end
-We developed two main front end one is /user page which allow user to create new user with their name and categories selected the root page is the UI for the app. user/admin will able to pick the user the created and input the url they want to classify. it will return the summary of the link, and user will able to select they like the link content or not.
+We developed two main front end: one is `/user` page which allows users to create new user profiles with their names and select categories for themselves.
+The root page of the UI is `app.user/admin` which is able to pick the user the created and input the url they want to classify. it will return the summary of the link, and user will able to select they like the link content or not.

 ## Back end